garygr2002/Rebalance/README.md

 ### -high sphg

 The record high of the Standard & Poor 500.
 The <i>sphg</i> argument must be a non-negative number, possibly with a decimal point, and is required.
 The software will use this value, if set, and the value of the Standard & Poor 500 today (see option, below) to upward-adjust the percentage of a portfolio allocated to equity investments.
-It will only do this for portfolios that so specify in the portfolio csv file.
+It will only do this for portfolios that so specify in the portfolio CSV file.

 ### -close spcl